Image SEO Best Practices in WordPress

 Alt text is added to the image using the alt attribute.

-You don’t want to overwhelm users with too much information, nor do you want to sacrifice keyword optimization.
+When adding the alt text, you don’t want to overwhelm users with too much information, nor do you want to sacrifice keyword optimization.
 Aim for around 125 characters or less.
-Including keywords in your alt text is one part of optimizing your images for SEO.

-How to set Alt text in WordPress
+How to Set Alt Text in WordPress

 • In the WordPress Admin Dashboard, go to “Media”.